Abedalnabi/react-qustions/Components-lifecycle.md

   - unmounting, mounting -updating
   - mounting, updating -unmounting
   - updating, mounting -unmounting
-- in which phases will JSX element will render?
+- In which phases will JSX element will render?
 - Why do we use key attribute for each element in react when we use for loop
-- if the parent mounting or re-render , will child component mounting also?
+- If the parent mounting or re-render , will child component mounting also?
-- if the state changes in the child component, will is parent component be re-mounting also?
+- If the state changes in the child component, will is parent component be re-mounting also?
 - Why do we have an infinite loop when trying to change the state inside useEffic without detrimines dependence array?
 - What's the difference between Real DOM and Virtual DOM?
 - Which will run before, return JSX codes or UseEffect codes?
 - Why do we return <></> or <React.Fragment><React.Fragment/> insted of return <div></div> when we return JSX code in react ?
 - Colud we define useState in UseEffect ? if now why do we cant?
-- we have two additional react hook functions useCallback and useMemo
+- We have two additional react hook functions useCallback and useMemo
-- what are the differences between useCallback and useMemo?
+- What are the differences between useCallback and useMemo?
 * Which one can we use to memoize a function that will not automatically run on every render?
-* what dependence array means in useCallback function ?
+* What dependence array means in useCallback function ?
 * How can we stop the child component re-render when his parent re-renders?